maioranav/splashbe/README.md

 ### npm run dev

 This command uses tools like nodemon and ts-node to enable automatic server restarts whenever changes are detected in the source code.
 It's perfect for a smooth development experience.

-## Build

-If you need to build the project for deployment, use the following command:

-### npm run build

-The build will be created in the ./build directory.
-You can then deploy the contents of this directory to your server.